Henry Dwight Barrows: Later life

 From 1864 Barrows engaged in the mercantile business for fifteen years.
 On August 14, 1864, he married Mary Alice Workman, daughter of John D. Woodworth and widow of Thomas H. Workman, who was killed by the explosion of the steamer SS Ada Hancock in San Pedro Bay April 23, 1863.
 She died in Los Angeles March 9, 1868, leaving two daughters: Ada Frances, born May 21, 1865, and Mary Washington, born February 22, 1868, and died in infancy.
 Barrows third wife was Bessie A. Greene, a native of Utica, N.Y.
 They were married November 28, 1868, and had a son, Harry Prosper Barrows, born December 14, 1869.

 For many years prior to the 1880s Barrows took an active part in public education.
 For much of the time during fifteen years he served as a member of the school board of Los Angeles.
 In 1867 he was elected city superintendent, and in 1868, county superintendent.

 Barrows wrote on many subjects for the local press, and especially on financial questions, including resumption of specie payment and bimetallism.
 He contributed an essay to the contest in 1889 by M. Henri Cernuschi on International Bimetallism.

 Mr. Barrows administered a number of large estates, including that of William Wolfskill.
 He was appointed by the United States district court one of the commissioners to run the boundary line between Rancho Providencia and that of the Rancho Ex-Mission San Fernando.
 Also, by appointment of the superior court, he was one of the commissioners who partitioned the Rancho San Pedro, which contained about 25000 acre.

 In 1868 he was president of the Historical Society of Southern California, of which he was one of the founders, and to the records of which he contributed many valuable papers of reminiscences.
 Barrows was also one of the charter members of the founders of the Society of Los Angeles Pioneers.
 He wrote about one hundred sketches of early pioneers of Los Angeles, most of whom he knew personally, for the Illustrated History of Los Angeles County, issued in 1889.
 He also wrote the text of the Illustrated History of Central California, published in 1893.

-Barrows voted for every Republican candidate for president till 1900, when he voted for William J. Bryan.
+Barrows voted for every Republican candidate for president until 1900, when he voted for William J. Bryan.
 He believed that it had departed from its earlier dedication on behalf of universal freedom, and "to the happiness of free and equal men."
-Henry Dwight Barrows died on August 7, 1914 in Los Angeles.
+Henry Dwight Barrows died on August 7, 1914, in Los Angeles.